samvera/hyrax/.github/CONTRIBUTING.md

   * Did the Travis tests complete successfully?
 * If you are uncertain, bring other contributors into the conversation by creating a comment that includes their @username.
 * If you like the pull request, but want others to chime in, create a +1 comment and tag a user.

-## New Developers
-A great way to get new developers involved and to learn the process is to have them go through the Hierarchy of Promises and create a pull request to improve it.

 # Additional Resources